The Salvation Army URL has changed to salvationarmy.org.auFind out more

 "The Salvation Army Australia acknowledges the Traditional Owners of the land on which we meet and work and pay our respect to Elders past, present and future.

-We value people of all cultures, languages, capacities, sexual orientations, gender identities and/or expressions.
+We value and include people of all cultures, languages, abilities, sexual orientations, gender identities, gender expressions and intersex status.
 We are committed to providing programs that are fully inclusive.
 We are committed to the safety and wellbeing of people of all ages, particularly children."

 Aboriginal inclusion icon